 Have you ever heard of a prenuptial agreement?
 If so, you likely learned about these sorts of documents from television or movies.
 The fact is that our culture has taken hold of these documents and created storylines surrounding them to cause us to think that they are nefarious or sneaky in some way.
-The reality is the Texas families use prenuptial agreements every day to sort through difficult issues that may be a part of their lives.
+The reality is the Texas families use prenuptial agreements every day to sort through complex issues that may be a part of their lives.

 Just because it works for other people, he may be saying, why is it likely that one would work well for your family?
-Is a prenuptial agreement a smart decision for you?
+Is a prenuptial agreement an intelligent decision for you?
 In what ways could a prenuptial agreement be overturned in the future?
 How could a prenuptial agreement help you avoid getting a divorce in the 1st place?
 These are the sort of questions that I would expect you to be asking if you are reading A blog post like this one.

 What is a prenuptial agreement?

 A prenuptial agreement is essentially a contract between you and your spouse to be.
 The prenuptial agreement will contain information and planning for how your community estate will be divided upon a future divorce.
 You and your spouse do not know whether or not you are going to get a divorce.
 Only time will tell whether or not your marriage ends in divorce or ends for any other reason.

 However, the prenuptial agreement does anticipate that a divorce may occur and seeks to protect the interests of both you and your spouse should you get divorced in the future.
 An agreement such as this created during your marriage is a nuptial agreement or marital property agreement.
 A prenuptial agreement or pre-marital property agreement differs only in that it is completed before your wedding.
 If you and your spouse never actually get married, then the document has no legal value as a result.